pryv/data-types/README.md

 ## Data types validation

-To validate that the schemas you have provided have proper json structure, you may execute below script:
+To validate that the schemas you have provided have proper JSON structure, you may execute below script:

 `npm run validate-schema <shema_path>`